 Night-time Mountain Hut Trip

 My final highlight of the week was a night-time excursion to a mountain hut.
 We took a ski-doo ride to the Agritur Malga Monzoni hut.
-It was a magically journey through the snow covered forest and it was hard to believe that there was going to be a restaurant at the top!
+It was a magical journey through the snow covered forest and it was hard to believe that there was going to be a restaurant at the top!
 Looking up at the night sky was particularly memorable, with no light pollution the stars were amazingly bright, truly beautiful.

 Ski-doo ride and sledge: €15